A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction:

 Multivariate analysis is a statistical technique that involves the simultaneous analysis of multiple variables.
-It is used to identify patterns and relationships among these variables, often for the purpose of developing a model or prediction.
+It is used to identify patterns and relationships among these variables, often for the purpose of developing predictive models.
+It's particularly useful when dealing with complex datasets where individual variables may not provide a clear picture, but their combined effects reveal significant insights.

 Applications of Multivariate Analysis in Analytical Chemistry: